 Institutional Adoption of Bitcoin: What It Means and Why It Matters

 Institutions do not buy in pocket-change amounts.
-They allocate in millions and sometimes billions.
+They allocate in millions, sometimes billions.
 That alone changes the market structure.
-Bitcoin’s supply is capped.
-New issuance declines over time.
-Demand, however, can rise very quickly when a new class of buyer enters the market.
+Bitcoin’s supply is capped at 21 million.
+New issuance declines every four years.
+Demand can rise very quickly when a new class of buyer enters the market.

 That is why institutional adoption has become such an important part of the long-term price discussion.
-Price targets are often treated as hype, but behind the noise there is a simple reality.
-If more large pools of capital decide they want exposure to a hard asset with limited supply, repricing tends to follow.
+Behind the noise there is a simple reality: if more large pools of capital decide they want exposure to a hard asset with limited supply, repricing tends to follow.

 Not in a straight line.
 Not on anyone’s preferred timeline.
 But the direction becomes easier to understand.
 Scarce assets respond when large buyers arrive.